duncanldaho/oathtool/README.md

 # oathtool
-A backup of the [scripts](https://www.cyberciti.biz/faq/use-oathtool-linux-command-line-for-2-step-verification-2fa/), used for oathtool OTP.<br>
+A backup of these [scripts](https://www.cyberciti.biz/faq/use-oathtool-linux-command-line-for-2-step-verification-2fa/) used for oathtool OTP in CLI.<br>

 ## Instructions:
 1. Install the required dependencies.